lampros-m/platform2.0-go-challenge/README.md

 make db-up
 ```

-Now, the container that serves the `gwi` db is up, the schema is created and the objects are populated accordingly.
+Now, the container that serves the db is up, the schema is created and the objects are populated accordingly.

 ## How to run locally the API server
 Navigate to project's root folder and execute the command below: